jafingerhut/core.btree-vector/doc/intro.md

 (I5) All nodes have at most B children.

-(I6) All non-root internal nodes have at least b children.
-The root
+(I6) If there are any internal nodes that are not the root, they have
-     node has at least 2 children, unless there is only one key/value pair in the entire tree, in which case the root has 1 child.
+     at least b children.
+The root node has at least 2 children, unless there is only one key/value pair in the entire tree, in which case the root has 1 child.

 (I7) All internal nodes with A >= 2 children contain A-1 keys.
 If we
      number the children, in order, from c[0] up to c[A-1], and the